Rod Taylor as Mitchell “Mitch” Brenner, smooth defense lawyer

 What’d He Wear?

-The olive drab cargo pants do not appear to be any of the utility trousers issued by the U.S. military during the era, although the fabric and color resembles the “OG-107” olive green cotton that was used on field garments through the early 1970s when it was replaced by the “OG-507” polyester/cotton blend.
+The olive drab cargo pants resemble the herringbone twill (HBT) cotton utility trousers issued by the United States military during World War II, indicating Mitch’s wartime service.
+The subsequent OG-107 fabric was used on field garments through the early 1970s when it was replaced by the OG-507 polyester/cotton blend.